Yes, There Will Be Sweet Cherries!

 West Michigan growers add acres, say 2013 crop is set

 Sparta, Mich.
-While most people think of cherries as a Traverse City crop, more sweet cherry trees are putting down roots in the Fruit Ridge area northwest of Grand Rapids.
+While most people think of sweet cherries as a Traverse City crop, more sweet cherry trees are putting down roots in the Fruit Ridge area northwest of Grand Rapids.

 Growers looking to diversify their agricultural operations and risks, have expanded their plantings of sweet cherries that are now being grown alongside apples, other fruits and vegetables.
 The newer varieties of sweet cherries, planted on dwarfing rootstocks, are making the crop better suited to modern commercial orchards on Fruit Ridge.

 Following what seemed like a prolonged cold spring, West Michigan sweet cherry trees which blossom earlier than sour cherries or apples had excellent weather during blossom, according to Don Armock, president of Riveridge Produce Marketing in Sparta, a sweet cherry and apple shipper and part-owner of Fruit Ridge Farm Market of Sparta.

 At this point, we have a strong-looking crop on the trees and were cautiously optimistic about the weather, said Armock.
 While sweet cherries blossomed a few days later than normal, the warm temperatures that followed make it likely that well harvest right on time just at or after the Fourth of July.

 The crop had already been pollinated and was past its most sensitive timeframe when we experienced the sub-freezing temperatures last weekend, Armock commented.
 Growers will have to wait a few weeks to see what kind of thinning effect the cold temperatures had on sweet cherries, but the effect is not expected to particularly adverse.

 Sweet cherries blossomed in Kent and Muskegon counties at about May 3.
 The crop requires only about 60 days to mature and ripen.